4.6 Access to quality services

 Other central actors

 The Swedish National Audit Office (Riksrevisionen) is part of the central control power of the Swedish Parliament.
 Their task is to contribute to the efficient use of resources and efficient management of the state through an independent audit of all government's operations.
-The agency audits both government agencies accounting and the effectiveness in the state's commitments.
+The agency audits both government agencies accounting and the effectiveness of the state's commitments.

 The Swedish Agency for Public Management (Statskontoret) has the governmental task of analysing and evaluating state-funded activities.
 The agency has conducted a large number of studies, among others, about the Public Employment Service's work and labour market programmes.
 The agency has in 2022 conducted a study on special residential homes for young people, which are run by the National Board of Institutional Care (Statens institutionsstyrelse).
-The agency found deficiencies at several of the residential homes, such as disproportionate use of confinement and restrictive measures and has made several suggestions to ensure proper care (Statskontoret, 2023).
+The agency found deficiencies at several of the residential homes, such as disproportionate use of confinement and restrictive measures and has made several suggestions to ensure proper care (Statskontoret 2023).